arturo-lang/pkgr.art/README.md

 #### More configuration

-The way to fine-tune a package is by including an extra `info.art` in your package which is meant to add extra info about how your package behaves.
+The way to fine-tune a package is by including an extra `info.art` in your package, which is meant to add extra info about how your package behaves.

-Let's have a look at an example `info.art` configuration:
+Let's take a look at an example `info.art` configuration:

 ```red
 entry: "mayownmain"